w3c/wai-eval-overview/content/index.md

 [Using Combined Expertise to Evaluate Web Accessibility](/test-evaluate/combined-expertise/) :   Discusses skill sets and considerations for collaborative review.

-## Standards and WCAG 2 Test Rules and Standards
+## Standards and WCAG 2 Test Rules

 Specifications for writing accessibility test rules (ACT Rules Format) and expressing test results (EARL) are introduced in [Evaluation Standards Overview](/standards-guidelines/evaluation/).

-WCAG 2 Test Rules describe how to test conformance to Web Content Accessibility Guidelines (WCAG) success criteria.
-They are primarily for developers of evaluation tools and test methodologies.
+**WCAG 2 Test Rules** describe how to test conformance to Web Content Accessibility Guidelines (WCAG) success criteria.
+They **are primarily for developers of evaluation tools and test methodologies**.
 * [About WCAG 2 Test Rules](/standards-guidelines/act/rules/about)
 * [All WCAG 2 Test Rules List](/standards-guidelines/act/rules/)

 <hr>

 {% include excol.html type="start" id="video-intro-transcript" %}